Welcome, I’m glad you’re here.

 Periods should not be so painful that you lose quality of life dealing with it.
 You shouldn’t feel like you are going to rip the head off your partner a few days before your period or feel like you are a complete mess beforehand.
 Period health is s pretty good indication of what your overall health is like so it’s worth seeking assistance if you don’t think your periods are in a healthy pattern.

 Polycystic Ovarian Syndrome is most definitely on the rise in our society and is usually (but not always!) characterised by difficult to shift weight, increased androgens (the most well-known of which is testosterone) irregular or absent periods and a level of insulin resistance.
 Sometimes increased facial hair and acne is seen.
 Sometimes not.
 The name is actually a misnomer because there are not actually cysts in the ovaries.
 They are multiple small immature follicles that are not developing as they would into one dominate follicle so they appear as cyst like on ultrasound.
 There are some great lifestyle changes that can influence the severity of PCOS plus herbs and nutrients that help some of the typical PCOS markers.

-In endometriosis, tissue that is normally found inside the uterus lining grows outside of the uterus lining, most commonly the ovaries, fallopian tubes and tissue lining the pelvis and sometimes the bowel.
-It is generally characterised by pain as the tissue outside of the uterus follows the hormonal pattern of the tissue inside of the uterus and thickens every month following the rise and fall of hormones that occurs in a menstrual cycle.
+In endometriosis, tissue that is similar to that normally found inside the uterus lining grows outside of the uterus lining, most commonly the ovaries, fallopian tubes and tissue lining the pelvis, sometimes the bowel.
+Although in rarer cases has been found in places the lung, shoulder and breast.
+It is generally characterised by pain as the tissue follows the hormonal pattern of the uterus tissue and thickens every month following the rise and fall of hormones that occurs in a menstrual cycle.
 The most recent thoughts on endometriosis is that it is an inflammatory condition that is made worse by the presence of oestrogen.
 Endometriosis is often misdiagnosed as IBS initially.
 That inflammation and potential bowel link are our starting points with endometriosis.

 Menopause & Peri-menopause support